matathias/Empire-1_6-Continued/README.md

 - Empire Codex -- a helpful in-game resource to explain the mod's mechanics, similar to the Civilopedia from the Civilization games

 ## Manual Battles!
 Yes, you heard that right.
 Manual battles are back!

-Currently, only defense battles can be run manually.
+You can even play out offense battles manually, now!

 ## Submods and Extensibility
 Along with the refactor comes far greater extensibility.
 Settlement and resource types are defined by XML defs now; basic resources and settlements can be created in XML alone.
 And if you want to get fancy, there is a handy set of extensible abstract classes to use.